-- a) Increase public awareness of the Watershed Master Plans. - b) Continue to administer and champion the EAC Grant Program. - c) Participate in 2017 Earth Week Events. - d) Develop educational segments for GTV that highlight EAC's mission and current initiatives. - e) Increase recycling initiatives a) Assign commission members (liaisons) to follow other Boards and Commissions that may consider and/or advise on environmental issues.
+- Actions: a) Increase public awareness of the Watershed Master Plans. - b) Continue to administer and champion the EAC Grant Program. - c) Participate in 2017 Earth Week Events. - d) Develop educational segments for GTV that highlight EAC's mission and current initiatives. - e) Increase recycling initiatives - 2.
+Continue to increase deliberate and intentional engagement with Council and other Boards and Commissions. - Actions: a) Assign commission members (liaisons) to follow other Boards and Commissions that may consider and/or advise on environmental issues.
 The liaisons will provide quarterly updates to EAC on topics that have potential for partnering or collaboration.